 In Munich exclusive shopping, fashionable streets and monumental buildings co-exist with Lederhosen, brass music and rustic beer halls.
 Visitors can start their day in a simple bar with knuckle of pork and sauerkraut, and end it in a gourmet temple with white linen tablecloths.
 Moreover, Germany’s most cheerful residents live here.

 Magnificent panorama and splendid architecture, cultural diversity and traditional festivals - Stuttgart, the state capital of Baden-Württemberg, delights its visitors.
 Due to the numerous green strips, parks, woods and historic buildings, some people take Stuttgart for the "paradise of Swabia".
-Highlights include the famous State Theatre, the large State Gallery, the Museum of Natural History and the Weißenhof settlement.
+Highlights include the famous State Theatre, the large State Gallery, the Museum of Natural History and the Weißenhof estate.